 The tide was also turning outside of America.
 Technological advances across the world meant the leisure class widening, giving middle and upper class people newfound access to disposable income and time.
 The act of collecting art was no longer confined to the very richest.

 The Getty Institute in California, housed with J. Paul Getty's European acquisitions.

 For those in the European Enlightenment, collecting helped make sense of the world.
 Each object tempted untapped insight into its creator and context, as well as limitless conversational opportunities.
-In the industrial revolution, collecting became increasingly accessible and international, allowing bridges to be built between Europe, America and the burgeoning West.
+In the Industrial Revolution, collecting became increasingly accessible and international, allowing bridges to be built between Europe, America and the burgeoning West.

 Deborah Klein - 'Witness'

 Today, collectors take approaches from all these eras.
-Some, like the Medicis, consider themselves cultural custodians while others use art as a way to forge new connections and learn.
+Some, like the Medici, consider themselves cultural custodians while others use art as a way to forge new connections and learn.
 The digital tide has seen collecting further expand, allowing art lovers across the world to trade, afford and discuss art with ease.

 Whatever your history is, to collect art is to activate your mind, start learning and join an evolving community; one that reaches back in time and will persist so long as we care about art.